core-wg/resource-directory/draft-ietf-core-resource-directory.md

 become too onerous.

-In a controlled environment (e.g. building control), the Resource Directory can be filled by a third party device, called a commissioning tool.
+In a controlled environment (e.g. building control), the Resource Directory can be filled by a third party device, called a Commissioning Tool (CT).
 The commissioning tool can fill the Resource Directory from a database or other means.
-For that purpose the scheme, IP address and port of the registered device is indicated in the "base" parameter of the registration described in {{registration}}.
+For that purpose scheme, IP address and port of the URI of the registered device is the value of the "base" parameter of the registration described in {{registration}}.

 It should be noted that the value of the "base" parameter applies to all the links of the registration and has consequences for the anchor value of the individual links as exemplified in {{weblink}}.
 An eventual (currently non-existing) "base" attribute of the link is not affected by the value of "base" parameter in the registration.